 Row cover goes a long way to protect plants from disease, especially plants in the cucurbit family: cucumbers, squash, zucchini, pumpkins, etc. We cover cucurbit seedlings immediately after transplanting.
 This helps tremendously with flea beetles and cucumber beetles.
 We take the cover off once the plants begin to flower so that the bees can get to them for pollination.

-5. Space plants far enough apart so that when they are fully grown, they are not crowded.
+5. Avoid crowding!
+This is the number one rocky mistake.
+We instinctively want to make our garden beds look luscious right away.
+Know how big your plant will be at maturity.
+Space plants far enough apart so that when they are fully grown, they are not crowded or overlapping their canopies.
+Air circulation around your plant goes a long way toward avoiding common fungal diseases.
 Plants compete with each other for food, water and light.
 You can plant more closely if you have very rich soil with plenty of nutrients to go around.
 You should space your plants out a bit if you have medium or poor soil nutrition.

-6. Most plants prefer full sun.
+6. Most plants prefer full sun (at least 6 hours of direct sunlight).
 Ask which plants are candidates for shady areas.

 7. Keep weeds in check so that they don’t compete with your intended crop for nutrients, water and light.
 Some people intentionally plant ground covers around their crop to take the place of the weeds.
 This is called interseeding or underseeding.
 Typically, plants chosen to interseed are ones that do not complete with the crop or that benefit the crop.
 Example: white clover planted under broccoli doesn’t compete too much because clover has very long roots and broccoli has very shallow roots; they seek nutrients from different soil zones.
 The clover keeps the soil under the broccoli cool, too; a condition conducive to broccoli growth.

 Nature does not like bare soil, it will grow something to cover it up, might as well be something you intended.